 The input to the log can come from many sources, such as the project sponsor, team members, users, partners, vendors, contractors, and other stakeholders.
 Additionally, documents from other similar projects can be considered a source.

 Create the RAID log during the initial planning phase.
 You can update it during regular meetings.
 The frequency of the updates may vary from topic to topic, depending also on the nature of the project.
 For example, risks and assumptions should be updated at least once a month, more often if possible.
 Actions, like project tasks, may need updating daily.
-Issue updates also depend on the severity of the issue, and usually require the corresponding update of the corrective action.
+Issue updates also depend on the severity of the issue and usually require the corresponding update of the corrective action.
 Dependencies and decisions also need to be updated as needed, at least once a month.

-Read More:What is Project Management?
-Definition, Types & Examples
+Read More: What is Project Management?
+Definition, Types, and Examples

 For the busy project manager, the RAID log is a shortcut for organizing information and maintaining control of some of less visible parts of a project.
 However, as a shortcut, it should not be considered as the single complete source of information.

-A RAID log is only as current as the updates it receive.
+A RAID log is only as current as the updates it receives.
 If it is outdated, then the information it provides will not be reliable.
 If you spend too much time updating your RAID log, you may miss out on other important responsibilities.
 Delegate some of the updating responsibilities to your team members who can change certain areas of the log according to their role.
 Use modern tools like project management software.